theoria-dataset/theoria-dataset/CONTRIBUTING.md

   - Review status of the entry
   - Use 'draft' for initial submissions
   - Use 'reviewed' for entries approved for main dataset

-## Theory Status Options

-- current: Modern theories widely accepted by scientific community
-- historical: Important for development but superseded by better theories
-- approximation: Valid simplifications of more general theories
-- limiting_case: Special cases with restricted applicability
-- superseded: Completely replaced by more accurate theories

 ## Testing